fasiha/ebisu/README.md

 - updates the Markdown file itself with this prettified code.

 All this enables me to stay in Atom, writing prose and editing/testing code by evaluating fenced code blocks, while also spitting out a proper Python or JavaScript library.

-The major downside to this is that I cannot edit the untangled code files directly, and line numbers there don’t map to this document.
-I am tempted to append a commented-out line number in each untangled line…

 ### Core library